-In 2018 TMW will celebrate its 10th anniversary.
+In 2018 TMW celebrated its 10th anniversary.
 The core of the jubilee edition is music festival with around 250 artists from different genres from all over the world, and an entrepreneurial conference focusing on the impact of creativity.

 TMW’s 3-day music festival presents brave new sounds from all over Europe and beyond in Tallinn’s best concert venues.
 Around 250 artists – from cult to pop, from bass to metal, from folk to classical music – meet an audience of around 30,000 people.
 More about TMW Music Festival